johnnynunez/Mooncake/doc/en/transfer-engine.md

 ![transfer_engine](../../image/transfer-engine.png)

 As shown in the diagram, each specific client corresponds to a TransferEngine, which not only includes a RAM Segment but also integrates management for high-speed transfers across multiple threads and network cards.
-The RAM Segment, in principle, corresponds to the entire virtual address space of this TransferEngine, but in reality, only parts of it (known as a Buffer) are registered for external (GPUDirect) RDMA Read/Write.
-Each Buffer can have separate permissions (corresponding to RDMA rkey, etc.) and network card affinity (e.g., based on topology,优先从哪张卡读写等).
+The RAM Segment, in principle, corresponds to the entire virtual address space of this TransferEngine, but in reality, only parts of it (known as a Buffer) are registered for (GPUDirect) RDMA Read/Write.
+Each Buffer can have separate permissions (corresponding to RDMA rkey, etc.) and network card affinity (e.g., preferred NICs for different types of memory).

 Mooncake Transfer Engine provides interfaces through the `TransferEngine` class (located in `mooncake-transfer-engine/include/transfer_engine.h`), where the specific data transfer functions for different backends are implemented by the `Transport` class, currently supporting `TcpTransport`, `RdmaTransport`, and `NVMeoFTransport`.